Research

 organisms at unprecedented resolution.
 The wealth and diversity of biological

-data available provide unique opportunities to understand the design principles
+opportunities to understand the design principles underpinning cellular life.

 Enzymes are building blocks of cellular life and act as natural catalysts able